-Once you file an Italian mortgage application to buy an Italian property, it takes eight to ten weeks to complete the process and receive the loaned amount.
+Once you file an Italian mortgage application to buy an Italian property, it takes eight to ten weeks to complete the process and receive the loan amount.
 If getting the mortgage is a contingency for you to proceed with the purchase, get a mortgage pre-approval before you commit to the property investment.
 The Italian mortgage process involves the following steps:

 2) Pre-approval mortgage application: preparation, submission and pre-approval outcome – three days to two weeks;